grp-bork/gunc/docs/source/usage.rst

  * :code:`--gene_calls` Input is FASTA faa format genecalls.
  * :code:`--use_species_level` Allow species level to be picked as maxCSS.
 Default: False
- * :code:`--min_mapped_genes` Dont calculate GUNC score if number of mapped genes is below this value.
+ * :code:`--min_mapped_genes` Don't calculate GUNC score if number of mapped genes is below this value.
 Default: 11
  * :code:`--threads` Number of CPU threads.
  * :code:`--temp_dir` Directory to store temporary files.
 Default: Current working directory.
  * :code:`--out_dir` Directory in which to put output.
 Default: Current working directory.
  * :code:`--sensitive` Run with high sensitivity.
 (Uses a different cutoff to determine an abundant lineage)
  * :code:`--detailed_output` Output scores for every tax_level.
  * :code:`--contig_taxonomy_output` Output taxonomic assignment for each contig.
+ * :code:`--custom_genome2taxonomy` Path to a custom genome-to-taxonomy TSV file when using a custom database.

 ------------